Key Takeaways

 Decide on Your Financial Year End

-A company's financial year end (FYE) you select has significant implications for your company's financial and regulatory obligations, including:
+The Financial Year End (FYE) is the final day of your company’s accounting period.
+The FYE you select has significant implications for your company’s financial and regulatory obligations, including:

 - Filing Deadlines: It determines the due dates for various filings, including your annual general meeting (AGM), annual return (all annual returns need to be filed within 6 months from your FYE), and corporate tax return.
 These deadlines are crucial to avoid penalties.